gitter-badger/auth-middleware/readme.md

     Manipulators::attributeWriter('token')
 );
 ```
-The decoder should be swapped if you want to use OAuth tokens of a different JWT implementation.
+The decoder should be swapped if you want to use OAuth tokens or a different JWT implementation.

 ### `PredicateMiddleware`